NASA-IMPACT/veda-odd/nldas_benchmarking/interim-report.md

 For this initial report we test:

 * time series generation for a single file, for 0.01, 1 and 5 spatial degrees squared.
-* tile generation for a single timestep, for tiles at zoom 0, 4, and 8
+* tile generation for a single timestep, for tiles at zoom 0, 4, and 8.

+### Infrastructure

+These tests were run on the [VEDA JupyterHub](https://hub.openveda.cloud/) using an instance with 7.4GB RAM and 3.7 vCPUs and the default notebook image.

 ### Libraries